kamilmuratyilmaz/kamilmuratyilmaz/README.md

 ### Hi there I am Murat 👋

 I was a hardware guy before and worked on renewable energy systems.
-Currently I am trying to improve my skills on both IoT technologies and renewable energy to fight climate crisis.
+Currently I am trying to improve my skills on both IoT & Cloud technologies and renewable energy to fight climate crisis.

 After I achieve my goal I want to work on IoT backend for creating energy efficent systems.